greenm01/vb4x/docs/vb4x_specs.md

 ## 5\.2 Task Force Assignment

 All of an Empire’s fleets arriving at a star system in the same turn, and fleets already located in said system, are joined together into a single Task Force when battle commences between two or more enemies.
+Fleets are temporarily disbanded and their collective squadrons fight fight under the Task Force as a monolith.

 Task Forces assume the highest ROE of any fleet in their force.